skip to Main Content

 About Advocacy

 Advocacy teaches individuals with disabilities how to advocate for themselves and others and teaches people without disabilities about the importance of inclusion.
 All individuals with disabilities have the right to take control of their lives, speak up for themselves, and make their own life decisions.
 Advocacy groups help provide the resources to make that possible.
-Advocates meet to learn about important self determination tools and how to make sure their voices are heard at local, state and national levels.

 Leadership Academy

-Do you want your opinions, ideas and thoughts to be recognized in decisions in our community?
 The Leadership Academy is a six month training opportunity for people with developmental disabilities (ages 18 and over) to learn and develop important leadership and advocacy skills to help become more involved in leadership roles in the community.

-Learn More – 2024 Classes
+Learn More – 2026 Classes

-Application for 2024
+Application for 2026

 Advocate Meetings

 Each month advocates meet to learn more about advocacy and to talk about issues of importance to them.
+At each meeting, advocates will learn about upcoming opportunities, talk about important issues, and learn about social and advocacy skills.

 Read More